Ludwig Wittgenstein's philosophy of mathematics: Philosophy of mathematics, post-1929

-During the 1920s Wittgenstein turned away from philosophical matters but his interest in mathematics was rekindled when he attended in Vienna a lecture by the intuitionist L. E. J. Brouwer.
-After 1929, his primary mathematical preoccupation entailed resolving the account of logical necessity he had articulated in the Tractatus Logico-Philosophicus—an issue which had been fiercely pressed by Frank P. Ramsey.
-Wittgenstein's initial response, Some Remarks on Logical Form, was the only academic paper he published during his lifetime, and marked the beginnings of a departure from the ideal language philosophy and correspondence theory of truth of the Tractatus.
+During the 1920s, Wittgenstein turned away from philosophical matters, but his interest in mathematics was rekindled when he attended a lecture in Vienna by the intuitionist L. E. J. Brouwer.
+After 1929, his primary mathematical preoccupation entailed resolving the account of logical necessity he had articulated in the Tractatus Logico-Philosophicus—an issue that had been fiercely pressed by Frank P. Ramsey.
+Wittgenstein's initial response, Some Remarks on Logical Form, was the only academic paper he published during his lifetime, and it marked the beginnings of a departure from the ideal language philosophy and correspondence theory of truth of the Tractatus.

-The Lectures on the Foundations of mathematics
+The Lectures on the Foundations of Mathematics

-During the two terms of 1938/9 Wittgenstein lectured without any notes before students for two hours twice a week.
+During the two terms of 1938/39 Wittgenstein lectured without any notes before students for two hours twice a week.
 From four sets of notes made during the lectures a text has been created, presenting Wittgenstein's views at that time.